Surile/react-native-sunmi-printer/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/SunmiPrinterExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-sunmi-printer`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativesunmiprinter` under `Android`.

 ### Commit message convention